HP-Interex: Groups

-Related groups are: DECUS, Compaq Users Organisation (CUO), Encompass, ITUG.
+Related groups were: DECUS, Compaq Users Organisation (CUO), Encompass, ITUG.

 Some early and well-known members of DECUS were the late Terry Shannon and John R. Wisniewski.

 History

 Originally the users group was called DECUS, at the time Digital Equipment Corporation conducted its business in the 1960s - 1990s.

 When Compaq acquired Digital in 1998, the users group was baptised as the Compaq Users Organisation (CUO).

-Finally when Hewlett-Packard acquired Compaq in 2002, CUO was renamed as HP-Interex, although there are still DECUS groups in Germany.
-In the USA, the organisation is represented by the Encompass and ITUG organisation.
+Finally, when Hewlett-Packard acquired Compaq in 2002, CUO was renamed as HP-Interex, although there were still DECUS groups in Germany.
+In the USA, the organisation was represented by the Encompass and ITUG organisation.
+In 2008, as the result of the merger of multiple related user groups, it got a new name as the Connect user group.